Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 Weston is a picturesque New England village, complete with a little town green, a couple of cute stores, and the famous Weston Playhouse.
 Stopping in Weston is like taking a step back in time, so that’s what’s on the agenda.

 Located across from the village green on Main Street, the Vermont Country Store is a destination you won’t want to miss.
-The aisles are stocked to the rafters with penny candy, maple syrup, apothecary items, household goods, and lots of local goodies.
+The aisles are stocked to the rafters with penny candy, maple syrup, apothecary items, household goods, and many local goodies.

 Lunch at JJ Hapgood General Store